jackwaudby/awesome-consistency/README.md

 # Awesome Consistency

-A curated selection of materials describing and discussing data consistency models.
+A curated selection of materials discussing transactional and non-transactional consistency models.

 ## Papers